ak68a/ack/packages/ack-pay/README.md

   createPaymentRequestResponse
 } from "@agentcommercekit/ack-pay"
 import { createDidWebUri } from "@agentcommercekit/did"
-import { createJwtSigner } from "@agentcommercekit/jwt"
+import { createJwtSigner, curveToJwtAlgorithm } from "@agentcommercekit/jwt"
 import { generateKeypair } from "@agentcommercekit/keys"

 // Create a payment request